HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_Epileptogenicity_map_computation_with_brainstorm.rst

 Prepare the working environment
 ==================================

-**Get the dataset**: This tutorial relies on data available in the :doc:`Epimap tutorial dataset </datasets/DATASET_Epimap>` which can be accessed in the corresponding `publicly shared folder <https://thehip.app/apps/files/?dir=/HIP%20tutorials/Epileptogenicity%20map%20computation%20with%20Brainstorm/Datasets&fileid=682152>`_.

-The following files will be used for this tutorial:
+This tutorial relies on data available in the :doc:`Epimap tutorial dataset </datasets/DATASET_Epimap>`, and the following files will be used:

 	* anat/MRI/3DT1pre_deface.nii
 	* anat/MRI/3DT1post_deface.nii